telefonicaid/thinkingcity/docs/topics/device_connection.md

 `/gardens` have been created.
 All the requests to the platform will include the appropriate ´Fiware-service´ and `Fiware-servicepath` headers, as explained [here](../multitenancy.md).

-## Sending a measure to the Platform
+## Sending a measure to the platform

 ### Configuring the APIKey and protocol